input-output-hk/decentralized-software-updates/README.md

 ./examples/priviledge-demo.sh redeploy
 ```

-In the `cardano-ops` repository, commit TOOD..., the number of nodes can be
+In the `cardano-ops` repository (commit
+3ff3c61482f29d4b571fad34418b02db1696853b) the number of nodes can be changed by
-changed by editing the lists `bftNodeRegionNames` and `poolRegionNames` in
+editing the lists `bftNodeRegionNames` and `poolRegionNames` in
 `topologies/pivo.nix`.
 This repository also:

 - provides additional details on how to manipulate the testnet infrastructure